Tvalc/GCA/docs/Story/chapters/Ch2.md

 - **Location**: B1 - Digital Dawn, High Score Lounge
 - **Key Events**:
   - Alarm sounds - enemies breaching safe zone perimeter
-  - In the chaos, Lisa's sister is separated from the group
+  - In the chaos, Lisa's sibling is separated from the group
   - Hazel, Tom, and Lisa fight together to secure a section of the lounge
   - Lisa's technical skills complement Hazel and Tom's more direct approach
   - Formal party formation with UI notification: "Party Formed!"